BrandonC98/ascii_converter/README.md

 ---

 ## Description
 This project is a library for converting between different Ascii representations in the Rust language.
-This is made for Rust programs that need to convert an ascii value.
-This library has methods for converting any of the supported representations to any other another
+This is made for programs that need to convert an ascii value.
+This library has methods for converting any of the supported representations to any other.

 Currently supported representations
 - Binary